 The Company sells and leases equipment, mainly related to the services it provides.
 The Company participates in emerging services and technologies by investment in technology venture funds and direct investment in non-affiliated companies.

 Additional Information About the Company's Business

-The following table shows selected operating statistics of the Company for the most recent five quarters.
+The following table shows selected operating statistics of the Company for the three months ending on, or as of, the dates shown: